About Happy Paws Photography

 These organizations have inspired me and shaped my journey.
 It’s an honor to support their missions through photography, storytelling, and collaboration.

-During my time volunteering at the Prince George’s County Animal Shelter, I photographed more than 2,000 adoptable pets to help them find loving homes.
+During his time volunteering at the Prince George’s County Animal Shelter, James photographed more than 2,000 adoptable pets to help them find loving homes.
 Studies show that a great photo can shorten a pet’s stay in the shelter by up to 66%.
-When the volume of animals became too overwhelming for one person, I shifted focus to training staff and volunteers in the art of shelter photography.
+When the volume of animals became too overwhelming for one person, James shifted focus to training staff and volunteers in the art of shelter photography.

 Their Mission:To provide for the health and welfare of the County's animal population through enforcement of the Animal Control Ordinance, resolution of animal-related disputes, and the promotion of adoptions, licensing, spay/neuter, and humane education.